mvmd-org/mvmd-site/docs/Supporters/Support MVMD.md

 ---
-title: Supporting Organizations & How to Join
+title: Support MVMD
-sidebar_label: Supporters
+sidebar_label: Support MVMD
 ---

-# Supporting Organizations & How to Join
+# Support MVMD

 The Metaverse Metadata Directory (MVMD) is supported by organizations committed to building an interoperable Metaverse through standardized metadata.
 These organizations contribute their expertise and resources to help shape and maintain metadata standards that work for real-world applications.